What are decodable texts?

 - Decodable texts provide the BEST way to learn to read!

-- Get 100s of decodable text links organized by sound and spelling!
-Click image below…
+Get 100s of FREE decodable text links organized by sound and spelling!
+Click the image below…

 Teaching Resources Disclaimer